Battle of Zaoyang–Yichang: Aftermath

 According to Japanese records, the Japanese casualties were 2,700 troops killed and 7,800 wounded.
 Chinese records show that 11,000 Japanese troops were killed.
+According to the medical department of the China Expeditionary Army, the army in April, May, and June 1940 suffered 6,611 killed and 45,011 wounded.
+Excluding the 2,527 killed and 6,031 wounded suffered by the North China Front Army in these three months, most of the remaining losses should be in the battle of Zaoyang-Yichang against the Fifth War Zone, the Summer Offensive launched by the Ninth War Zone to support the Fifth War Zone, and the Liangkou Operation (Second Battle of Northern Guangdong) launched by the Japanese army against the Seventh War Zone to support the operation.
+The Japanese 3rd Division received 6,044 additional soldiers in July 1940.
+According to the history of the 65th Infantry Regiment of the Japanese 13th Division, the regiment had 280 combat deaths in this battle.
+The 2nd Independent Mountain Artillery Regiment received 1,330 additional soldiers from July 15, 1940 until March 15, 1941, to supplement the combat losses in the Battle of South Guangxi, Battle of Zaoyang-Yichang, and the Battle of South Henan and non-combat losses from the start of this battle until February 1941.

 While the Chinese 5th War Area arguably made tactically sound decisions in its battle plans, it was ultimately overwhelmed by the sheer firepower of the Japanese combined arms offensive, relying primarily on small arms to face the onslaught of Japanese air, naval, artillery, and armoured striking power.
 As the Chinese commanders had surmised, the Japanese forces were overextended, and were not in a position to pursue their victory.
-However, the Imperial Japanese Navy pushed strongly for the occupation of Yichang, located at the edge of Sichuan Province and connecting the 5th and 9th war zones.
+However, the Imperial Japanese Navy pushed strongly for the occupation of Yichang, located at the edge of Sichuan and connecting the 5th and 9th war zones.
 The Navy felt that it was critically needed as a forward base for air attacks against Chongqing.
 After considerable argument, the Japanese Army agreed to occupy Yichang.
 This dealt a considerable blow to the morale and fighting capacity of the Chinese as no large-scale offensive was mounted after this operation.